-One of my favorite old illustrators of Bible truth was a man named William Beeterwolf(?).
+One of my favorite old illustrators of Bible truth was a man named William Biederwolf.
 He lived in the early years of this century and he had very unusual insights into Scripture.
-Dr. Beeterwolf relates the incident of a construction engineer who was inspecting a building site.
+Dr. Biederwolf relates the incident of a construction engineer who was inspecting a building site.
 And while he was out on a scaffold about three stories high, he suddenly tripped and his body plummeted to the ground in what appeared to be certain death.
-Dr. Beeterwolf says, "A workman below happened to be looking up just as the builder fell and since he was standing where the man's body would strike the ground, he instantly braced himself, taking the full impact of the falling man.
+Dr. Biederwolf says, "A workman below happened to be looking up just as the builder fell and since he was standing where the man's body would strike the ground, he instantly braced himself, taking the full impact of the falling man.
 The builder was only slightly injured but the workman was driven into the concrete.
 With almost every bone in his body broken, he walked the streets from that time on as an object of pity.

 "Later in an interview a reporter asked him how the man whose life he had saved was treating him.
 The crippled man's replay was, `Well he gave me half of everything he owns.
 I also have a share in his business.
 He never lets me want for a thing.
 He is constantly concerned about me and hardly a day passes that I don't receive from him some little token of remembrance.'"

 It's a beautiful story of gratitude, isn't it?
 We understand that.
 But I think as Christians so many times we forget that out on the Hill of the Skull there was one who caught the full impact of falling man, who caught us when we would have been crushed in death.
 He was wounded for our transgressions.
 He was bruised for our iniquities.
 The chastisement for our peace was upon Him and with His stripes we are healed.
 He made Himself expendable for us and certainly we ought to express gratitude to Him.

 Now that wonderful story is a story about gratitude and the analogy fits the gratitude that we ought to have to the Lord Jesus Christ for catching our fallen souls and bearing the full weight of them and being Himself crushed through His own goodness to us.
-Peter began this wonderful epistle with a marvelous discussion of salvation beginning in verse 1 right on through verse 12, he discussed the glory of salvation.
+Peter began this wonderful epistle with a marvelous discussion of salvation.
+Beginning in verse 1 right on through verse 12, he discussed the glory of salvation.
 And now he is talking about the grateful response to salvation.
 First of all, how we respond to God was his theme in verses 13 through 21.
 And there he called us to a proper response to God, responding with deep gratitude that would lead us to three things, hope, holiness and honor.
 And now as we come to verse 22 he calls for a second response, a response toward others.
 If we are genuinely grateful for Christ having caught us when we were falling to our death, then we should have a proper response toward God and we should have a proper response toward others.
 And what is to be our response to one another?
 How are we to treat each other, all of us who have been given salvation?
-The answer comes in that wonderful statement, "Fervently love one another...love one another."
-Our response toward God, verse 13, fix your hope.
+The answer comes in that wonderful statement, "Fervently love one another.”
+Love one another.
+Our response toward God: Verse 13, fix your hope.
 Verse 15, be holy.
 That's the right response toward God.

 And then we are to have a reverent fear of God as well.
 We are to have a reverent awe of the One who reigns above.
 But in regard to each other, very simple, we are to love each other.
 That's the proper fruit of salvation directed to each other.

 Now I want to talk to you about this tonight.
-I want to talk not only from the text but I want to talk in a personal way, if I might because Peter's exhortation is not unfamiliar to us.
-We understand this, "love one another" is an age-old command.
-Peter says it numerous times so you might as well get ready, we're going to come back through it again.
+I want to talk not only from the text but I want to talk in a personal way, if I might, because Peter's exhortation is not unfamiliar to us.
+We understand this.
+"Love one another" is an age-old command.
+Peter says it numerous times so you might as well get ready; we're going to come back through it again.
 Chapter 2 verse 17 he says, "Love the brotherhood."
-Chapter 3 verse 8 he says, "Let all be harmonious, sympathetic, brother love," is the Greek.
+Chapter 3 verse 8 he says, "Let all be harmonious, sympathetic.”
+“Brother love" is the Greek.
 He says it again in chapter 4 verse 8, "Keep fervent in your love for one another."
 So four times in this epistle he calls us to love one another.
 And as I said, it's not a new command with Peter, rather it's a command that Peter was given by Christ.
-Back in John chapter 13 and verse 34 you remember our Lord said, "A new commandment I give you," it was new then, "that you love one another even as I have loved you that you also love one another."
+Back in John chapter 13 and verse 34 you remember our Lord said, "A new commandment I give you," it was new then, "that you love one another even as I have loved you, that you also love one another."
 Peter learned it there and Peter passes it on here.

 Other New Testament writers repeat this same command which is to be the mark of Christians.
 In fact, Jesus said, "By this will all men know that you're My disciple."
-Paul in Romans 12:10 says, "Be devoted to one another in brotherly love."
-We've been studying Philippians chapter 2 where Paul says we are to maintain the same love toward one another.
+Paul, in Romans 12:10 says, "Be devoted to one another in brotherly love."
+We've been studying Philippians chapter 2 where Paul says that we are to maintain the same love toward one another.
 Perhaps you remember Hebrews chapter 13 where it says in verse 1, "Let love of the brethren continue."
-And 1 John, John brings it up, chapter 3 verse 11, it's a major theme with him.
-This is the message which you have heard from the beginning that we should love one another.
+And 1 John, John brings it up, chapter 3, verse 11, it's a major theme with him.
+“This is the message which you have heard from the beginning that we should love one another.”
 So it's a basic Christian message.
-Peter says it, Paul says it, the writer of Hebrews says it, John says it, they say it because Jesus said it.
+Peter says it, Paul says it, the writer of Hebrews says it, John says it.
+They say it because Jesus said it.

 Now the verb here that is used by Peter is the verb that expresses that highest kind of love, the love of the will.
-And we've gone into this many times, I don't want to belabor the point.
-But it is that love, agapaoor agapeas we know the Greek word familiarly to us.
+And we've gone into this many times; I don't want to belabor the point.
+But it is that love, agapaō or agapē as we know the Greek word familiarly to us.
 And it basically is not the love of emotion or the love of feeling, but the love of choice, the love of will.
 It is the kind of love that can respond to a command.
 You can't command emotional love, you can't command feeling but you can command this kind of love because it is the act of the will.
 Now we know that command well and so I don't want to belabor that.
 But the modifying elements in these verses I do want to draw your attention to because they really do intensify and elucidate this commandment.
 And as Peter drives home the command to love one another, he uses terminology that really does surround that command with much richness and becomes for us very helpful.

-Now the first question that he really answers for us and we'll look at them in the sense of questions, but the first question he answers for us deals with whether we can respond to that command or not.
+Now the first question that he really answers for us — and we'll look at them in the sense of questions — but the first question he answers for us deals with whether we can respond to that command or not.
 And if I were to go up to someone and command that they love one another, I would have to presuppose that they had the capacity to do that.
 Not everybody has that capacity.
-You see, the natural man does not have the capacity to love like this, it's foreign to his nature, he doesn't know it, he doesn't experience it, he can't do it.
+You see, the natural man does not have the capacity to love like this; it's foreign to his nature, he doesn't know it, he doesn't experience it, he can't do it.
 And the Scripture indicates this to us on a number of occasions and in a number of ways.
-It says, for example, that our Lord said to the Pharisees in Luke 11:42, "Woe to you, Pharisees, for you pay tithe of mint and rue and every kind of garden herb..."
+It says, for example, that our Lord said to the Pharisees in Luke 11:42, "Woe to you, Pharisees, for you pay tithe of mint and rue and every kind of garden herb."
 In other words, you're down to the details in terms of your religious ceremony.
 "But you disregard justice and the love of God."
-You know nothing about those things, those are absent from your life...you have outward religion, you have not the love of God.
+You know nothing about those things, those are absent from your life; you have outward religion.
+You have not the love of God.

 Again in John 5:42 Jesus said this, "I know you that you do not have the love of God in yourselves."
 What an indictment of sinful men.
 You do not have the love of God in yourselves.
 It is characteristic of an unregenerate person that he is or she is incapable of loving in this way.
 In 1 John 3:16 John says, "We know love by this, that He lay down His life for us and we ought to lay down our lives for the brethren.
 But whoever has this world's goods and beholds his brother in need and closes his heart against him, how does the love of God abide in him?"
-The point is, it doesn't.
+The point is it doesn't.

 We shall know by this, by loving with word and with tongue and with deed and with truth, we shall know by this that we are of the truth.
-In other words, you can tell a Christian by his love, by this shall men know that you are My disciples because you have love one for another, John 13:35.
-So we must begin by saying then as John does in 1 John 4:12 also, if we love one another God abides in us, conversely if God does not abide in us we cannot love one another with this level of love.
-We can feel erratic love, we can feel human affection, phileolove, we can even experience what is called in the Bible storge(??), the Greek word for family love, or natural love, but this rather supernatural kind of love that loves by an act of the will in response to a command is a love that is uniquely the possession of believers.
+In other words, you can tell a Christian by his love.
+“By this shall men know that you are My disciples because you have love one for another,” John 13:35.
+So we must begin by saying then, as John does in 1 John 4:12 also, if we love one another God abides in us.
+Conversely if God does not abide in us we cannot love one another with this level of love.
+We can feel erratic love, we can feel human affection, phileo love.
+We can even experience what is called in the Bible storgē, the Greek word for family love, or natural love.
+But this rather supernatural kind of love that loves by an act of the will in response to a command is a love that is uniquely the possession of believers.